meteostat/dev/src/python/README.md

 # Python Library

-The Meteostat Python library provides a simple programming interface for accessing open weather and climate data.
-The historical observations and statistics are obtained from Meteostat's [bulk data interface](/bulk/) and consist of data provided by different public interfaces, most of which are governmental.
+The Meteostat Python library provides simple access to open weather and climate data using Pandas.
+Historical observations and statistics are obtained from Meteostat's [bulk data interface](/bulk/) and consist of data provided by different public interfaces, most of which are governmental.
 Among the [data sources](/docs/sources.html) are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national meteorological service (DWD).

 ::: tip Donation
 Help Meteostat provide free weather and climate data by donating via [PayPal](https://paypal.me/meteostat).